igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 seconds.

 * **Rotate Angle**  Rotate a user-specified angle in degrees.
-Negative angles are to the right (clockwise); positive angles ard to the left (counter-clockwise).
+Negative angles are to the right (clockwise); positive angles are to the left (counter-clockwise).

 * **Pause**  Pause (do nothing) for a user-specified number of seconds.